TruongHoang2004/TruongHoang2004/README.md

 # 💫About Me :
-👩🏻‍🎓 Studying Computer Science at the University of Engineering and Technology, Viet Nam 👨🏻‍💻 Currently working on NCSC (National Cyber Security Center)
+👩🏻‍🎓 Studying Computer Science at the University of Engineering and Technology, Viet Nam 👨🏻‍💻 Currently working in Seta International

 ## 🌐Socials